How to transition between songs in your video

 Music is integral to setting the tone and pacing for the videos you create.
 Using the wrong tracks or transitioning poorly between them could sabotage your content.
 Here’s how Adobe and Epidemic Sound can help you create smooth transitions between songs in your content.

-An Adobe subscription gives you instant access to Epidemic Sound’s massive library of 40,000 tracks, alongside tools within Adobe Premiere Pro that’ll make your transitions seamless.
+An Adobe subscription gives you instant access to Epidemic Sound’s massive catalog of 50,000 tracks, alongside tools within Adobe Premiere Pro that’ll make your transitions seamless.
 Today, we'll explore some music transition effects using tracks from Epidemic Sound, available directly through Adobe Stock and Premiere Pro.

 How do you transition between songs?